 <18>As Bruce Johnson says in True Correspondence: A Phenomenology of Thomas Hardy's Novels, Hardy senses that the antidote to modernism's ache "lies in understanding the past in a new way" (50).
-According to Michael Millgate's biography of Hardy, Hardy "returned to Dorchester precisely to be in close touch with al the traditions and customs and values of his family and his region" (247).
-The house he designed, built, and occupied in 1885 - Max Gate - took its name from the gatekeeper's name - Mack - whose former house sat upon the adjacent remained a student of archaeology and history his entire life, joining the local preservation of antiquities society and even publishing an article about the need for preserving Stonehenge.
+According to Michael Millgate's biography of Hardy, Hardy "returned to Dorchester precisely to be in close touch with all the traditions and customs and values of his family and his region" (247).
+The house he designed, built, and occupied in 1885 - Max Gate - took its name from the gatekeeper's name - Mack - whose former house sat upon the adjacent road.
+During its construction, Hardy relished the Romano-Neolithic finds unearthed, and remained a student of archaeology and history his entire life, joining the local preservation of antiquities society and even publishing an article about the need for preserving Stonehenge.
 Hardy's interest and knowledge of Dorset's prehistory was both studied and experiential; his library contained the most up to date archaeological texts and he made friends with several local landowners who financed digs upon their land.
 Consequently, his interest and knowledge of local history and archaeology engages and enriches the thematic content and subsequent meanings of his fictive narratives.